-Boody sustainable bike shorts come in XS to XL sizes, and there are only three color options to choose from; black, olive, and grey.
-They have two side pockets that come in handy for keeping your keys, phone, or mp3 player while you exercise.
+Boody sustainable bike shorts come in XS to XL sizes, and there are only three color options: black, olive, and grey.
+They have two side pockets that come in handy for keeping your keys, phone, or MP3 player while you exercise.

 Boody’s bamboo originates from sustainable farms.
 The brand uses organic bamboo and processes it in a closed-loop system so wastewater doesn’t get out.
 It also ensures that its production partners are fair trade certified, pay living wages, and do not use child labor.

 Reviews say the sizes run a little small, so if you are not looking for something other than a snug fit, buy a size above your normal size.